stuntgoat/sptt/README.md

-`asprl`
+`sptt`
 ======

-Approximately Split a file into percentages of Randomly chosen Lines.
+Split a file into a Percentage of Test and Train data

-This is used for dividing a dataset into testing and training and validation sets.
+This is used for dividing a dataset into testing, training sets.

-Split a file into a random Percentage of Testing and Training data files.

 Usage:

-    # split the file named 'data' into 'data.train', containing 10% training data
+    # split the file named 'data' into 'data.train', containing ~90% training data
-    # and another file named 'data.test'
+    # and another file named 'data.test', containing ~10% testing data

     $ sptt -train 90 data

-    # another way to accomplish the same task
-    $ sptt -test 10 data

-    # create 4 files that divides a file between 4 different files of random lines
-    $ sptt -validation 4 data